valpackett/httpotion/README.md

 ## Contributing

 Please feel free to submit pull requests!
-Bugfixes and non-breaking improvements will definitely be accepted without any questions :-)
+Bugfixes and simple non-breaking improvements will be accepted without any questions :-)

 By participating in this project you agree to follow the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/0/0/).